Download the PHP package dlnsk/h-rbac without Composer

 Permission's inheritance

-As you see callbacks is very useful.
+As you see callbacks are very useful.
 But what about a site manager who may edit any posts?
 Create separate permission?
-But which of it we should check?
+But which of them we should check?

 Answer is to use chained (inherited) permissions.
 Example:

-Each of this permission put in appropriate role, but we always check the first (except in very rare cases):
+Each of these permissions is placed into the appropriate role, but in code we always check the first (except in very rare cases):

 These permissions in the chain will be checked one by one until one of it will pass.
 In other case the ability will be rejected for this user.
 So, we have many permissions with different business logic but checking in the code only one.
 This is the key!